How can the Online Helpline help me?

 There are four key steps we’ve taken to give you the highest level of security:

-- An IP address is like your computer’s mailing address.
-Once you begin a session, Safe Helpline never captures this address, so we cannot trace a session back to you.
+- We never log your IP address.
+An IP address is like your computer’s mailing address.
+Once you begin a session, Safe Helpline never captures this address, so a session can never be traced back to you.

-- Unlike email or instant messaging, which save data that can be accessed later, Safe Helpline does not record the transcript of your online session.
+- We don’t save session transcripts.
+Unlike other online chat platforms, which save data that can be accessed later, Safe Helpline does not record the transcript of your online session.
 Without this record, there is no way for anyone else to read the conversation you have with Safe Helpline staff.

 There are certain steps you should consider to ensure confidentiality and safety.
 These steps are particularly important if the person abusing you has access to your computer.

-- If you suspect your computer is being monitored or is not safe, consider using a different device.
+If you suspect your computer is being monitored or is not safe, consider using a different device.
 Ask a trusted friend to borrow their computer or mobile device, or consider using a computer lab at a local public library.

 - When the chat is over, clean your cache and history and then erase the cookies on your computer or mobile device, as long as you think doing so will not raise red flags or put you at risk.
 If you think that someone may be using tracking software on your computer, it is important to find a safer computer or use a telephone instead.